rahimegunay/Terraform-project/README.md

 # Terraform project
 This project uses a launch template to provision an autoscaling group after using an Application Load Balancer which can scale automatically workloads and deal with the incoming traffic to EC2 instances.
 ## Requirements
--An AWS account with appropriate permissions.
+- An AWS account with appropriate permissions.
 - Terraform installed on your local machine.
 - Vscode
 - Git(Version controlling)